mjmanley/PredictiveModeling/ml_dlaas_getting_access.md

 5. Configure instances and data storage.

    Enter a descriptive name for your instance, choose a space, and select your data plan (find plan comparison and pricing details on this page).
-{{site.data.keyword.Bluemix_notm}} automatically populates the Object storage name with your instance name.
+Bluemix automatically populates the Object storage name with your instance name.
 It’s likely you’ll need data storage for your Spark project, so choose a space and plan here too.

 6. Click **Create Instance**.

 Your instance opens.

-### Adding existing {{site.data.keyword.Bluemix_notm}} instances to a project in Data Science Experience
+### Adding existing Bluemix instances to a project in Data Science Experience

 Watch this video to see how to create a project and set it up to use Watson Machine Learning.